Iranian Georgians: Safavid era

-Most likely, the first extant community of Georgians within Iran was formed following Shah Tahmasp I's invasions of Georgia and the rest of the Caucasus, in which he deported some 30,000 Georgians and other Caucasians back to mainland Safavid Iran.
-The first genuine compact Georgian settlements however appeared in Iran in the 1610s when Shah Abbas I relocated some two hundred thousand from their historical homeland, eastern Georgian provinces of Kakheti and Kartli, following a punitive campaign he conducted against his formerly most loyal Georgian servants, namely Teimuraz I of Kakheti and Luarsab II of Kartli.
-Most of modern-day Iranian Georgians are the latter's descendants, although the first large movements of Georgians from the Caucasus to the heartland of the Safavid empire in Iran happened as early as during the rule of Tahmasp I. Subsequent waves of large deportations after Abbas also occurred throughout the rest of the 17th, but also the 18th and 19th centuries, the last ones by the Qajar dynasty.
-A certain amount also migrated as muhajirs in the 19th century to Iran, following the Russian conquest of the Caucasus.
+The first extant community of Georgians within Iran was likely created following Tahmasp I's Kakhetian and Kartlian campaigns, in which he deported some 30,000 Georgians and other Caucasians back to mainland Safavid Iran.
+The first settled Georgian communities in Iran however appeared in the 1610s when Shah Abbas I relocated nearly two hundred thousand from their historical homelands in the eastern Georgian provinces of Kakheti and Kartli against Teimuraz I and Luarsab II respectively.
+Most of modern-day Iranian Georgians are the descendants of these deportees, although some can trace their heritage to the initial deportees under the reign of Tahmasp I.

-The Georgian deportees were settled by the Shah's government into the scarcely populated lands which were quickly made by their new inhabitants into the lively agricultural areas.
+Subsequent waves of large deportations after Abbas were ochestrated from the 17th till the 19th centuries by the Qajar dynasty.
+Some Georgians also migrated as muhajirs in the 19th century to Iran, following the Russian conquest of the Caucasus.
+The Georgian deportees were settled by the Shah's government into the scarcely populated lands which they quickly utilized as farming lands.
 Many of these new settlements were given Georgian names, reflecting the toponyms found in Georgia.
-During the Safavid era, Georgia became so politically and somewhat culturally intertwined with Iran that Georgians replaced the Qizilbash among the Safavid officials, alongside the Circassians and Armenians.
+During the Safavid era, Georgia became so politically and culturally intertwined with Iran that Georgians began replacing the Qizilbash among the Safavid officials, alongside the Circassians and Armenians.

 Rostom (also known as Rustam Khan), viceroy of Kartli, eastern Georgia, from 1633 to 1658.